Chrissy Metz Is Ready To Be A ‘Plus-Size’ Bride On ‘This Is Us’

 — Glamour (@glamourmag) January 24, 2017

-While sex may not be in the script, This Is Us writer and co-showrunner Elizabeth Berger did reveal that that Metz’ character will do more than just focus on her weight next season.
+While sex may not be in the script, This Is Us writer and co-showrunner Elizabeth Berger did reveal that Metz’s character will do more than just focus on her weight next season.

 “We’re going to [have Kate] do a lot of singing [next season],” Berger said, according to Glamour.
 “We’re excited to explore this part of her because she has a beautiful voice.”